+'''

-''' 1 = < 5\% (rare number of individuals);
+1 = < 5% (rare number of individuals);

-2 = < 5\% (species common at the site);
+2 = < 5% (species common at the site);

+3 = 5 - 25%

+4 = 25 - 50%;

-5 = 51 - 75\%; and
+5 = 51 - 75%; and

+'''

-Table 14 lists the target weed species to be controlled, their declaration class under the Biosecurity Act 2015 or nomination as a Weed of National Significance (WON), control methods, timing and intensity required to manage these weeds, based on the NSW Department of Primary Industries Noxious and Environmental Weed Control Handbook (NSW DPI 2014).
+Table 12 lists the target weed species to be controlled, their declaration class under the Biosecurity Act 2015 or nomination as a Weed of National Significance (WON), control methods, timing and intensity required to manage these weeds, based on the NSW Department of Primary Industries Noxious and Environmental Weed Control Handbook (NSW DPI 2014).
 The photos have been sourced from http://weeds.dpi.nsw.gov.au/.
 Should a control event not be required or conditions are unsuitable (due to dry plants under stress) then evidence of this will be provided in the Annual Report.

-The use of chemicals in the BAs will be undertaken by suitably qualified, accredited and experienced personnel (bush regenerators) with specific experience in native plant and weed identification and management.
+The use of chemicals in the BAs will be undertaken by accredited professionals with verified specific experience in native plant and weed identification and management.
 All chemical weed control will be in accordance with the registered label or current minor use permit, Safety Data Sheets and appropriate safety standards.
 Chemical use in the vicinity of waterways will be restricted to herbicides and adjuvants registered for use in or near aquatic environments.